 Rock Legend Collapses on Stage

-Patti Smith, the renowned 78-year-old punk poet and musician, unexpectedly collapsed during a performance at São Paulo, Brazil’s historic Cultura Artística Theater on January 29, 2025.
-Smith had been battling a severe migraine for many days leading up to the incident.
+Patti Smith, the renowned 78-year-old punk poet and musician, unexpectedly collapsed on January 29, 2025, during a performance at São Paulo, Brazil’s historic Cultura Artística Theater.
+For many days before the fall, Smith had been battling a severe migraine.

-After experiencing a bout of dizziness, Smith fell, hitting her head on the stage and knocking over her microphone and music stand.
+After experiencing dizziness, Smith fell, hitting her head on the stage and knocking over her microphone and music stand.
 According to front-row spectators, the episode was unexpected and surreal.
 Nevertheless, Smith managed to regain her footing after a few moments.

 Medical personnel quickly attended to Smith, escorting her off the stage in a wheelchair.
 The Soundwalk Collective said that Smith wished to continue her performance, but doctors recommended that she conclude the show prematurely.
 Smith briefly returned to the stage to apologize to her audience, explaining that she was unwell and needed to heed medical counsel.